Roadside conservation

 A ‘Works on Road Reserve’ permit is needed for ploughing, cropping or haymaking adjacent to council roads due to the equipment used.

-Do I need a permit to collect firewood from roadsides?
+Can I collect firewood from roadsides?

 Do I need a permit for roadside grazing or to move livestock on a road?

 A permit is required for roadside grazing.
 Grazing is not generally allowed on High Conservation Value roadsides to protect the habitat of many animals and birds.
-You can find out more information on roadside grazing here
+You can find out more information on roadside grazing here.

 You do not need a permit to move your stock along roadsides.
 However you can only do this during daylight hours.
 Find out more about droving and movement of livestock.